AndyV773/bcg-test/README.md

 My original design placed the navbar at the bottom of the hero image, but I struggled to get it to work correctly with sticky positioning.
 This project began as a practice website, so my Git commits were not done as they should have been.
 I also made a lot of trial-and-error changes to get things working correctly and did not want these reflected in my commit messages.
 However, I now realize this approach was incorrect.
 I have since committed my web design and will commit any further changes properly.

-The next step is to work on the landing page.
+The next step is to work on a landing page for the contact.html, so that clients will get a response after filling in the contact form.
 I will also be making some adjustments to the sizing and positioning of images and text on the service page.

 ## Installation